 Yarmouth (The Southern Terminus)

-Nova Scotia’s Position & Gateways
+Nova Scotia’s Gateways & Ferries

 - North Sydney Ferry: The year-round lifeline to Port aux Basques, NL, and the seasonal route to Argentia, NL.